Freennzzy/Freennzzy/README.md

 ## 🎓 About Me

 - **Interests:**
-  - Programming
+  - Programming 💻
-  - Web development
-  - Technology
-  - Gaming
+  - Gaming 🎮

----

-## 🌱 Learning Goals

-I'm currently focused on expanding my knowledge in:

-- Web development frameworks (e.g., React)
-- Software development practices

 ---